 The Wildlands Project (TWP) is also unmistakably interwoven into the story of wolf management and restoration.
-The mission of TWP is both simple and sweeping, "to protect and restore the natural heritage of North America through the establishment of a connected system of wildlands - To stem the disappearance of wildlife and wilderness we must allow the recovery of whole ecosystems and landscapes in every region in North America - we live for the day when grizzlies in Chihuahua have an unbroken connection to grizzlies in Alaska; when wolf populations are restored from Mexico to the Yukon; when vast forests and flowing prairies again thrive and support their full assemblage of native plants and animals; when humans dwell with respect, harmony, and affection for the land; when we come to live no longer as conquerors but as respectful citizens in the land community (The Wildlands Project 2000, 4)."
+The mission of TWP is both simple and sweeping, "to protect and restore the natural heritage of North America through the establishment of a connected system of wildlands - To stem the disappearance of wildlife and wilderness we must allow the recovery of whole ecosystems and landscapes in every region in North America - we live for the day when grizzlies in Chihuahua have an unbroken c o grizzlies in Alaska; when wolf popula are restored from Mexico to the Yukon; when vast for owing prairies again thrive and support their full assemblage of na e plants and animals; when humans dwell with respect, harmony, and a or the land; when we come to live no longer as conquerors but as r ens in the land community (The Wildlands Project 2000, 4)."